 The general health of the German Spitz is pretty good compared to most breeds, but they are certainly not immune to every single disease.

-In fact, they do still have a number of health issues that can be passed down through genetics, and knowing about them will be beneficial.
+They do still have several health issues that can be passed down through genetics, and knowing about them will be beneficial.